-Our data also demonstrate that VAL-083's distinct mechanism may be able to overcome drug resistance against a range of cancers in vitro.
+In vitro, our data also demonstrate that VAL-083's distinct mechanism may be able to overcome drug resistance against a range of cancers.
 For example, VAL-083 is active against MGMT-unmethylated GBM cells which are resistant to treatment with temozolomide and nitrosoureas.
 VAL-083 also retains a high level of activity in p53 mutated non-small cell lung cancer ("NSCLC"), ovarian cancer and medulloblastoma cell lines that are resistant to platinum-based chemotherapy.

-Importantly, clinical activity against each of the tumors mentioned above was established in prior NCI-sponsored Phase 2 clinical trials.
-We believe that these historical clinical data and our own research support the development of VAL-083 as a potential new treatment for multiple cancers.
+Importantly, clinical activity against each of the tumors mentioned above was established in prior NCI-sponsored Phase 2 clinical studies.
+We believe that these historical clinical data and our own research support the development of VAL-083 as a potential new treatment for multiple types of cancer.

-The main dose-limiting toxicity ("DLT") related to the administration of VAL-083 in previous NCI-sponsored clinical studies and our own clinical trials is myelosuppression, particularly thrombocytopenia.
+The main dose-limiting toxicity ("DLT") related to the administration of VAL-083 in previous NCI-sponsored clinical studies and our own clinical studies is myelosuppression, particularly thrombocytopenia.
+Myelosuppression, including thrombocytopenia, is a common side effect of chemotherapy.
 Myelosuppression is the decrease in cells responsible for providing immunity, carrying oxygen, and causing normal blood clotting.
+Thrombocytopenia is a reduction in platelet counts which assist in blood clotting.
+Modern medicine allows for better management of myelosuppressive side effects.
+We believe this offers the potential opportunity to improve upon the drug's already established efficacy profile by substantially increasing the dose of VAL-083 that can be safely administered to cancer patients.

-Thrombocytopenia is a reduction in platelet counts, which assist in blood clotting.
-Myelosuppression and thrombocytopenia are common side effects of chemotherapy.
-There is no evidence of lung, liver or kidney toxicity even with prolonged treatment by VAL-083.
+There is no evidence of lung, liver, or kidney toxicity even with prolonged treatment by VAL-083.
 Data from the Chinese market where the drug has been approved for more than 15 years supports the safety findings of the NCI studies.